DylanMeeus/springboot_jwt_blog/_posts/2015-09-10-jwt-authentication-with-observables.markdown

 ---
 layout: post
-title: "Authenticable Observables: Implementing JWT Auth with RxJS and Fetch"
+title: "Authenticable Observables: Build a Reactive App with JWT Auth"
 description: "Learn how to make a reactive application and add authentication to it with RxJS and the Fetch API"
 date: 2015-09-10 11:00
 author: